nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 ### Next Steps

-- Add a proper job runtime, with status, backgrounding, and chained pipes.
+- Add a proper job runtime, with status, backgrounding.
 I'm still not 100% sure how to best implement this ([#6][issue-6]).
 - More complete builtin support ([#24][issue-24]).
 - The runtime can't handle nested pipelines ([#12][issue-12]).
 - The parser needs to support IO redirection syntax ([#26][issue-26]).